-There shouldn’t be any teeth protruding and the blade should be perfectly straight.
-A crooked blade or a stray tooth could easily nic or cut you, or a client.
+There shouldn’t be any teeth protruding, and the blade should be perfectly straight.

-You might need to use a Phillips screw driver to loosen the blade screws.
+You might need to use a screwdriver to loosen the blade screws.

 There’s no need to take them out, just loosen them so there’s enough ‘give’ to wiggle the blade back into place.

-Be careful when tightening the screws again or you might offset the cutting blade.
+Be careful when tightening the screws again as you might offset the cutting blade.

 Alternate between each screw to ensure the blade doesn’t twist and become crooked.

-A well oiled clipper will last you many years.
+A well-oiled clipper blade will stay sharper for longer and last you many years.

-The main cause for a good quality clipper to break, is due to lack of oil.
+The main cause for a good quality clipper to break is a lack of oil.

-Your clipper should come with the right oil, but you’re going to need more.
+Your clipper should come shipped with a small bottle of oil, but you’re going to need more.

 The rule is simple; every time you use the clipper, you should apply some oil to it.